verlok/verlok.github.io/_posts/2019-03-08-tables-look-like-lists-look-like-tables-accessible-responsive-design.md

 </ul>
 ```

-And in the CSS, make the `div`s inside the list items to be aligned horizontally, when there's enough space to do this.
+In this case, in the CSS, we just need to make the `div`s inside the list items to be aligned horizontally, when there's enough space to do this.

 ```css
 @media (min-width: 400px) {